JacobTheis/secret-shopper/PLANNING-DOC.md

 | Parse response     | Parse the response from the agent                                                                                          |
 | Follow up          | Follow up with the agent to gather more information if data is missing                                                     |

+#### Secret Shop Process

+The Secret Shop process has two main parts, the initial information gathering, and the communications/follow-up.
+When a new secret shop is created, the initial information gathering will be run as a first step.
+The user will then need to configure the personas and communications that will be sent before manually kicking off the communications phase of the secret shop.

 #### Shop Model

 The shop will consist of the following information: